caiyongmin/graphql-basedon-restful/README.md

-# graphql-showcase
+# GraphQL-Basedon-RESTful

-showcase about GraphQL server with focus on easy setup, performance and great developer experience.
+showcase about GraphQL server based on RESTful API server with focus on easy setup, performance and great developer experience.
+See [this article](https://juejin.im/post/5d5ad1c15188255d75170ab0) for more information.

 ## Run